microsoft/vscode-docs/api/advanced-topics/remote-extensions.md

 In order to make working with Remote Development or VS Online as transparent as possible to users, VS Code distinguishes two classes of extensions:

-- **UI Extensions**: These extensions typically make personalization contributions to the VS Code user interface and are always run on the user's local machine.
+- **UI Extensions**: These extensions contribute to the VS Code user interface and are always run on the user's local machine.
 In the case of VS Online's browser-based editor, they may even run in the browser itself.
 UI Extensions cannot directly access files in the workspace, or run scripts/tools installed in that workspace or on the machine.
 Example UI Extensions include: themes, snippets, language grammars, and keymaps.

 - **Workspace Extensions**: These extensions are run on the same machine as where the workspace is located.
-When in a local workspace, Workspace Extensions are run on the local machine.
-When in a remote workspace or when using VS Online, Workspace Extensions are run on the remote machine / environment.
-Workspace Extensions can access files in the workspace to provide rich, multi-file language services, debugger support, or perform complex operations on multiple files in workspace (either themselves or by invoking scripts/tools).
-While Workspace extensions do not focus on UI personalization, they can contribute explorers, views, and other UI elements as well.
+When in a local workspace, Workspace Extensions run on the local machine.
+When in a remote workspace or when using VS Online, Workspace Extensions run on the remote machine / environment.
+Workspace Extensions can access files in the workspace to provide rich, multi-file language services, debugger support, or perform complex operations on multiple files in the workspace (either directly or by invoking scripts/tools).
+While Workspace Extensions do not focus on modifying the UI, they can contribute explorers, views, and other UI elements as well.

 When a user installs an extension, VS Code automatically installs it to the correct location based on its type: UI Extensions are run in VS Code's [local Extension Host](/api/advanced-topics/extension-host), while Workspace Extensions are run in a **Remote Extension Host** that sits in a small **VS Code Server**.
 To ensure the latest VS Code client features are available, the server needs to match the VS Code client version exactly.
-Therefore, it is automatically installed (or updated) by one of the Remote Development or VS Online extensions when you open a folder in a container, on a remote SSH host, in a VS Online environment, or the Windows Subsystem for Linux (WSL).
-(VS Code also automatically manages starting and stopping the server, so users are often not aware of its presence.)
+Therefore, the server is automatically installed (or updated) by the Remote Development or VS Online extensions when you open a folder in a container, on a remote SSH host, in a VS Online environment, or in the Windows Subsystem for Linux (WSL).
+(VS Code also automatically manages starting and stopping the server, so users aren't aware of its presence.)

 ![Architecture diagram](images/remote-extensions/architecture.png)

-VS Code APIs are designed to automatically run on the correct machine (either local or remote) when called from both UI or Workspace Extensions.
+The VS Code APIs are designed to automatically run on the correct machine (either local or remote) when called from both UI or Workspace Extensions.
 However, if your extension uses APIs not provided by VS Code — such using Node APIs or running shell scripts — it may not work properly when run remotely.
 We recommend that you test that all features of your extension work properly in both local and remote workspaces.

 ## Debugging Extensions

 While you [can install a development version of your extension](#installing-a-development-version-of-your-extension) in a remote environment for testing, if you encounter issues, you will likely want to debug your extension directly in a remote environment.
-In this section, we will cover how to edit, launch, and debug your extension in [Visual Studio Online](#debugging-with-visual-studio-online), a [local container](#debugging-in-a-development-container), a [SSH host](#debugging-using-ssh), or in [WSL](#debugging-using-wsl).
+In this section, we will cover how to edit, launch, and debug your extension in [Visual Studio Online](#debugging-with-visual-studio-online), a [local container](#debugging-in-a-development-container), an [SSH host](#debugging-using-ssh), or in [WSL](#debugging-using-wsl).

-Typically, your best starting point is to use a remote environment that restricts port access (VS Online, containers, remote SSH hosts with a restrictive firewall) since extensions that work in these environments tend to work in less restrictive ones like WSL.
+Typically, your best starting point for testing is to use a remote environment that restricts port access (for example VS Online, a container, or remote SSH hosts with a restrictive firewall) since extensions that work in these environments tend to work in less restrictive ones like WSL.

 ### Debugging with Visual Studio Online

 Debugging your extension in [Visual Studio Online](https://aka.ms/vso) is a great starting point since you can use both VS Code and VS Online's browser-based editor for testing and troubleshooting.
 Note that, while there is a cost to the service's cloud-based managed environments, you can use your own desktop/laptop as a self-hosted environment at no cost.

-Just follow these steps:
+Follow these steps:

 1. Install the [Visual Studio Online extension and sign in](https://vso-docs/vscode).